msse-chem-280-2024/msse-chem-280-2024.github.io/final-project.md

 ````

 For other commands, you should replace the command.
 For example, to time an executable, you would  do `time ./executable_name`.

+## Turning in Your Code
+Each group should have the following on their group repository:

+1. The Python Standard Library Version of the MC simulation.
+2. The NumPy Version of the MC simulation.
+3. The C++ version of the MC simulation.
+4. A README.md file with an explanation of your repository.

 ## Final Presentation